History of Swansea: The port and industrialisation

 The contrast between the living conditions of workers and their employers the mine-owners and ironmasters was stark, although entertainment interests sometimes overlapped: both workers and employers flocked to the Swansea horse races, for example, held at Crymlyn Burrows.
-In addition to the racing, this was also the scene of boxing, gambling, cock-fighting, shows and drinking—apparently the temperance movement had not yet taken hold.
-Swansea also became a focus for literary and cultural life in South Wales.
-In 1835 a philosophical and literary society was established, which became the Royal Institution of South Wales in 1841, based in the first purpose-built museum building in Wales.
-Swansea hosted the annual meetings of the British Association for the Advancement of Science in 1848 and 1880 (Miskell, 2004).
+In addition to the racing, this was also the scene of boxing, gambling, cock-fighting, shows and drinking.

+The importance of Swansea as a centre of a new industrial and commercial area at the forefront of the Industrial Revolution was recognised by the Bank of England which established its first Welsh branch in the town in 1826.
+Swansea also became prominent as a focus for scientific, literary and cultural life in South Wales.
+In 1835 a Scientific Society was formed and subsequently re-established as the Royal Institution of South Wales based in the first purpose-built museum in Wales which opened in 1841.
+With its reputation as "the intelligent town" thus enhanced, Swansea hosted the annual meetings of the British Association for the Advancement of Science in 1848 and 1880.
+Swansea was the home to the first weekly newspapers to be published in Wales: the English-language The Cambrian from 1804, and the Welsh-language Seren Gomer from 1814.

+Swansea's population rose from under 2000 in 1750 to over 6000 in 1800, to 10,255 by 1821 and to over 18,000 by 1835 with in-immigration the predominant factor.
+With the expansion of its municipal boundaries, by 1888 its population had reached over 78,000 and by 1918, 160,810.
+Due to immigration by 1881 more than a third of the borough's population had been born outside Glamorgan, and just under a quarter outside Wales.

 Victorian slums and reform

 In order to allow boats to dock without running aground at low tide and to remain afloat, the "Float" was constructed: the Tawe was diverted and a new dock with locks created.
 Work began in 1852, and the result was New Dock in 1859.
 Further changes to the docks were proposed, and the town authorities realised the potential grave effect on public health, particular in the riverside St Thomas area.
 Drinking water came from springs locally but clean water sources were increasingly rare.
 Cholera broke out in 1832; and again in 1849.

 There was no sewerage system in Swansea until 1857 and the water supply in areas above the reservoir level was "in many cases of a questionable character" (contemporary report quoted by Dean).
 The Lliw reservoir of 1863 helped provide clean water, but drainage of dirty water was still a problem.

 In 1865, Swansea suffered an epidemic of yellow fever, the only outbreak of that disease on the British mainland.
 A cargo of copper ore from Cuba was landed in exceptionally hot weather in September, and with it a number of infected mosquitoes.
 In a month, 27 inhabitants were infected and 15 died.